 IOM works closely with governments, UNHCR, NGOs and other partners, such as airlines and airport authorities, to enable resettlement.
 In the last decade alone, IOM has organized the resettlement movements of more than 1.19 million refugees and other vulnerable persons of concern from 166 locations around the world.

 Each year on average IOM supports over 30 States in conducting resettlement, humanitarian admissions and relocation for over 100,000 refugees and other vulnerable persons.
-In 2019 significant operations were conducted out of Afghanistan, Egypt, Ethiopia, Iraq, Jordan, Kenya, Lebanon, Turkey, Uganda, United Republic of Tanzania and Ukraine.
-The top three resettlement countries were the United States of America, Canada and Australia.
+In 2021 significant operations were conducted out of Egypt, Jordan, Lebanon, Turkey, and Uganda.
+The top three resettlement countries were Canada, the United States of America, and Germany.

 The safe and dignified resettlement of refugees and other humanitarian entrants requires a comprehensive, humane and protection-oriented approach – one which recognizes the interdependencies of travel, health and integration as integral components of the resettlement process.
 Certain essential elements of IOM’s support in the field of resettlement benefit both the beneficiaries and the States undertaking to receive them.
 IOM believes that this holds true regardless of the type of scheme, the destination country or the profile of the migrants and refugees being assisted.

 To prepare refugees for resettlement and to prepare States to receive them, IOM works closely with governments on the design and implementation of their resettlement programmes.
 At the earliest opportunity prior to departure, it is critical that refugees begin receiving timely and accurate information on their new home, and by extension host and receiving communities are sufficiently prepared to ensure necessary arrangements are in place for their safe travel and meaningful integration.